SciML/NeuralLyapunov.jl/docs/src/demos/policy_search.md

-# Policy search on the driven inverted pendulum
+# Policy Search on the Driven Inverted Pendulum

 In this demonstration, we'll search for a neural network policy to stabilize the upright equilibrium of the inverted pendulum.